ansible-collections/ibm_zos_ims/_sources/modules/ims_acb_gen.rst.txt

   The steplib input parameter to the module will take precedence over the value specified in the environment_vars.

   | **required**: False
   | **type**: list

+reslib
+  Points to an authorized library that contains the IMS SVC modules.
+For IMS batch, SDFSRESL and any data set that is concatenated to it in the reslib field must be authorized through the Authorized Program Facility (APF).

+  | **required**: False
+  | **type**: list

+build_psb
+  Specifies whether ims_acb_gen rebuilds all PSBs that reference a changed DBD in the *dbdname* parameter.

+  TRUE indicates that ims_acb_gen rebuilds all PSBs that reference the changed DBD on the *dbdname* parameter.

+  FALSE indicates that ims_acb_gen does not rebuild PSBs that reference the changed DBD if the changed DBD does not change the physical structure of the database.

+  | **required**: False
+  | **type**: bool
+  | **default**: True